binarrii/GIMM-VFI-API/README_API.md

 ```

-- Asynchronous notification, the `notify_url` request parameter must be provided
+- Asynchronous notification, the `notify_url` request parameter must be provided, we use HTTP `POST` to send you the results

 ```json